shaka-project/shaka-streamer/docs/source/overview.rst

 Getting started
 ---------------

-Release versions of Shaka Streamer can be installed or upgraded through `pip`
+Release versions of Shaka Streamer can be installed or upgraded through ``pip3``
 with:

 .. code:: sh

+  # To install/upgrade globally (drop the "sudo" for Windows):
+  sudo pip3 install --upgrade shaka-streamer

   # To install/upgrade per-user:
-  pip install --upgrade --user shaka-streamer

-  # To install/upgrade globally (add sudo on Linux):
-  pip install --upgrade shaka-streamer
+  pip3 install --user --upgrade shaka-streamer

 Shaka Streamer requires at a minimum: